 Some of those most active bounty hunters have brought in more than $1,000,000 per year in collected enforcement fees.

 Trial Lawyers Profit over Taxpayers

-Between 2000 and 2010, businesses paid more than $142 million to settle Proposition 65 cases—a figure that does not include the amount paid from cases that actually went to trial.
-Almost $90 million or 68 percent of that settlement money went to attorney’s fees.
+Between 2000 and 2016, businesses paid more than $284.7 million to settle Proposition 65 cases—a figure that does not include the amount paid from cases that actually went to trial.
+Over $189 million, or 67 percent, of that settlement money went to attorney’s fees.

 Analysis of a 2012 report from the California Attorney General’s office shows that when businesses opt to settle rather than taking the case to trial, attorneys’ fees typically constitute 70-80 percent of the total amount businesses pay.
 For a handful of law firms, Proposition 65 lawsuits represent the majority of their caseload, collecting millions of dollars through Prop 65 lawsuit settlements.